rm-hull/luma.oled/README.md

 there is a chip at that address.
 Indeed the documentation for the device indicates it uses two addresses.

+# Installing the Python Package

+From the bash prompt, enter:

+    $ sudo python setup.py install

+This will install the python files in `/usr/local/lib/python2.7` making them ready for use in other programs.

 # Software Display Driver

 The screen can be driven with python using the _oled/device.py_ script.